gmsAndrzej/07_TodoList/README.md

-# 06_HomeWorkToDoList
+# 07_HomeWorkToDoList
-A simple list of tasks to perform .
+A simple list of tasks to perform with new features .
 ![ListToDO](image/screen.png)

 ## Demo
  [here](https://gmsandrzej.github.io/06_HomeWorkToDoList/).

 ## Description
-A simple list of tasks to perform using Java Script and  grid attribute.
+A simple list of tasks to perform using Java Script  use of new immutability techniques and smooth transitions .

 ## Technologies used
 - HTML